Kushal997-das/Project-Guidance/Artificial Intelligence/Basic/Code Chatter/README.md

 ## 🧪 Running Tests

-Ensure the quality and reliability of GroqDev by running the test suite:
+Ensure the quality and reliability of CodeChatter by running the test suite:

 ```bash
 python -m pytest tests/